Massachusetts Route 124

 Route 124 is a 6.8 mi north–south state highway located in the towns of Harwich and Brewster in the U.S. state of Massachusetts.
-Its southern terminus is at Route 28 and Route 39 in Harwich and its northern terminus is at Route 6A in Brewster.
+Its southern terminus is at Route 28 in Harwich and its northern terminus is at Route 6A in Brewster.

 Route description

 Route 124 begins at the intersection of Route 28, overlapping Route 39.
 It leaves Route 39 next to the First Parish Church in downtown Harwich.
 After 1.3 mi, the road passes the Mid-Cape Highway at Exit 82 off the Mid-Cape Highway.
 The road crosses into Brewster just north of a pass between Seymour Pond, Hinckley's Pond, and Long Pond, 1.5 mi north of the Mid-Cape Highway.
 After 0.5 mi the Cape Cod Rail Trail bike path crosses over and follows alongside the road for another 1.5 mi.
 The road crosses Route 137 after 2 mi.
 After less than 0.5 mi, the road ends at Route 6A and Harwich Road.